pravega/pravega/documentation/src/docs/watermarking.md

 Because it becomes part of our API, time is necessarily defined in terms of a long.
 For some applications this may not be desirable as it does not represent the application's notion of progress.

 ## Applications reading from multiple streams
-This proposal focuses on a single Stream, there are applications that process multiple Streams.
+This document focuses on a applications reading from single Stream, there are applications that process multiple Streams.
 Enrichment joins are a good example for the case in which the time is aligned for the multiple Streams.

 For the case in which time is not aligned, it does not make sense to talk about watermarking.
 The contract of watermarks is that once the operator receives a watermark for time _T_, all events with `timestamp` _T_ or earlier have been received.
 With Streams with data corresponding to time epochs that might not even overlap, such a contract is meaningless.

 ## Time window bounds may not be tight

-The upper bound provided for time may be quite far behind if one Writer had not noted the time for a while when the data was being written.
+The **upper bound** provided for time may be quite far behind if one Writer had not noted the time for a while when the data was being written.
 Similarly if a connection is dropped after a Segment is merged the offsets for that Segment may be behind.

-The lower bound is also slack in the event that clocks are not well synchronized.
+The **lower bound** is also slack in the event that clocks are not well synchronized.
 Similarly if committing Transactions has a very high latency, it will add to the uncertainty in the lower bound.

 # Discarded Approaches